-Year: III Total: 4 hours /week

-Semester: I Lecture: 3 hours/week
+Year: III Semester: I Total: 4 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2/2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide knowledge on agricultural waste, their utilization and management, insight on opportunities and challenges of animal waste management, its impact on environment.
 The course comprises of principles of agriculture and livestock waste management systems, components livestock waste management systems, types of livestock waste, their handling, nutrient recycling, and knowledge about the formulation of waste management plan.